qfpl/fp-in-education-slides/education.md

 # education

+* interested in the first programming class a university student takes
+  * first year, first semester
+  * "Introduction to Programming" or "Programming One"
+  * In particular, which language?
+    +++
+    * Most intro computing courses are _syntax-directed_
+      * This week, if statement
+      * next week, while statement
 * FP has a history of being used in tertiary education.
 I believe it could be used there more
++++
 * Start with SICP, a landmark book in the history of computing education
-  * MIT
-  * 1985
+  * MIT 1985
   * Scheme, a dialect of Lisp
+    +++
     * That's pretty weird!
 Common to see industry-fashionable languages (C, Basic, perhaps COBOL or Fortran)
     * Scheme only used in research or teaching.
 Good reasons why use it in research, but why use in teaching?
-    * Most intro computing courses are _syntax-directed_
-      * This week, if statement
-      * next week, while statement
     * Scheme has almost no syntax!
+This has advantages for teaching
+      +++
       * expressions, procedure declarations, if-statments all taught in the first week
       * No while-statements! or for-statements!
-      * First hour of first lecture, almost the entirety of Scheme the language has been covered
+      * First hour of first lecture, almost the entirety of Scheme-the-language has been covered
       * We're not interested in details of some particular language
         * interested in computing
+      +++
       * visualising recursion
   * Covers a lot of computer science concepts!
     * implementing OOP